wlaa41/CoventryUnivesity_503IT_Hexa/aadityanew.md

 - Understand the game better
 - Enjoy the game more
 - Notice correct and wrong answers
-- Feel excited during the bike game
+- Feel excited during the game
 - Feel rewarded after completing levels

 Without sound and animation, the game may feel plain and boring.